jzeyl/AcousticCalcs/README.md

 >angular() Convert frequency to angular frequency

+>intensity() calculate the intensity based on pressure and impedance

 # Sound propagation
 >transmissionloss() Calculate pressure drop over a distance for spherical or cylindrical spreading